How to save for a house deposit

 If you have a spare room in your rented property, you could rent it out to save money.
 This could help you offset the cost of your rent and allow you to save more towards your house deposit.

-For courtesy, ask your landlord or letting agency first.
+As a courtesy, ask your landlord or letting agency first.

-Consider moving in with parents
+Consider moving in with your parents

 If you're fortunate enough to have the option, moving back in with your parents could help you save a significant amount on rent.